MounirAitHamou/MounirAitHamou/README.md

 # 👋 Hey, I’m Mounir Ait Hamou

-🎓 I’m a 3rd-year Computer Science student who likes exploring how things really work — especially when it comes to performance, GPUs, and AI.
+🎓 I’m a 3rd-year Computer Science student at the University of Ottawa who likes exploring how things really work — especially when it comes to performance, GPUs, and AI.
 🧠 I enjoy learning by building everything from scratch and seeing how far I can take it.

 ---